Mark Garalczyk

-Mark Garalczyk (born August 12, 1964) is an American former professional football defensive tackle and defensive end.
+Mark Garalczyk (born August 12, 1964) is an American former professional football player who was a defensive tackle and defensive end in the National Football League (NFL).
 He played for the St. Louis Cardinals in 1987 and for the Phoenix Cardinals and New York Jets in 1988.
-He was selected by the Cardinals in the sixth round of the 1987 NFL draft.
+He was selected by the Cardinals in the sixth round of the 1987 NFL draft after playing college football for the Western Michigan Broncos.